gSchool/ada-2-ruby-on-rails/intro-to-rails-2-relationships/ar-validations.md

 - Explore the _validations library_ provided by Active Record
 - Discuss the role _validations_ play in data management
-- Guide users towards providing better data with validations and feedback messages
+- Guide users towards providing better data by using validations and feedback messages

 ## Validating User Input